juicermv/GTA-GPS-Redux/README.md

 The mod currently doesn't work with pickups due to technical reasons.
 In some missions, a nav route will not appear for a valid target.
 This is a limitation of SA's pathfinding, as some coordinates break it and make it not generate any path.
 This also happens with the target route.

-Please note that SAMP builds aren't maintained since I don't have SAMP and am not familiar with how it works.

 ## Re-Upload Policy
 If you'd like to distribute this mod, please ask for my (juicermv) permission first.